Payments and payouts policy

 Disputes and chargeback-related events may change payment-order state, affect ledger balances, and delay or reverse creator payout availability.

-The current runtime includes dispute handling and ledger updates, but operational review and provider outcomes still matter for final resolution.
+Dispute handling and ledger updates are built into the platform, but operational review and provider outcomes may affect final resolution.

 Creator payout readiness